aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabels/_index.md

 ```

 Gets the distance of labels from the axis.

+**Remarks**

 The default distance is 100 percent, which represents the default spacing between the axis labels and the axis line.
 The value can be an integer percentage from 0 through 1000, relative to the axis label\\u9225\\u6a9a font size.

 **Returns:**
 int